csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 ■ To use the increment, decrement and assignment operators.

-**_Let’s all move one place on._ —Lewis Carroll**

-**_The wheel is come full circle._ —William Shakespeare**

-**_How many apples fell on Newton’s head before he took the hint!_ —Robert Frost**

-7.1 Introduction **235 O**
+## Introduction

-**u tl**

-**in e**

-**7.1 Introduction** Before writing a script to solve a problem, it is essential to have a thorough understanding of the problem and a carefully planned approach to solving the problem.
+Before writing a script to solve a problem, it is essential to have a thorough understanding of the problem and a carefully planned approach to solving the problem.
 When writing a script, it is equally essential to understand the types of building blocks that are available and to employ proven program-construction principles.
 In this chapter and in Chapter 8, we discuss these issues in our presentation of the theory and principles of structured pro- gramming.
 The techniques you will learn here are applicable to most high-level languages, including JavaScript.

+## Algorithms

-**7.2 Algorithms** Any computable problem can be solved by executing a series of actions in a specific order.
+Any computable problem can be solved by executing a series of actions in a specific order.
 A **procedure** for solving a problem in terms of

 **1\.** the **actions** to be executed, and